Try something different for breakfast by combining toast with delicious corned beef hash mixed with eggs cooked your way.Jump to Recipe

 - Meanwhile, toast and lightly butter the bread then place each piece on a serving plate

-- Prepare your eggs as preferred (fried, scrambled, etc.) and place on top of the hash
+- Prepare your eggs as preferred (fried, scrambled, etc.)

 - Sprinkle with salt and pepper, to taste, and serve immediately